shanshan0000/lundecpp/Readme.md

 - La présence en cours : 15%
 - L'examen mi-terme : 30%
-- Le projet : 20% L'examen final : 40%
+- Le projet : 20%
+- L'examen final : 40%

 Some further clarifications on mid-term exam:

 - You could print the pdf of poly_cours_opt and bring it with you.
 Your personal paper notebooks as well.
 But the poly d’exercices corrigés is not allowed.
 Chinese textbooks are not allowed.
-- Dictonaries on smartphone are NOT allowed.
-All electronic devices are forbiden of use during exam.
+- Dictionaries on smartphone are NOT allowed.
+All electronic devices are forbidden of use during exam.
 - If you have difficulties answering in French, you could answer in English.